xian0628/tungsten-faceswap/README.md

 # Tungsten faceswap
 Take a video and replace the face in it with a face of your choice.
-You only need one image of the desired face.
-No dataset, no training.
+You only need one image of the desired face. **No dataset, no training, no GPUs**.

 ## Prerequisites